ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/logfiles.rst

 Logfiles
 ========

-When connected to a vehicle, MAVProxy will automatically save any recieved telemetry to a logfile.
+When connected to a vehicle, MAVProxy will automatically save any received telemetry to a logfile.

 This logfile can be used for post-flight analysis or flight replay.